connornishijima/connornishijima.github.io/_works/emulating_an_nes_apu_on_esp32.md

 --------------------------------------------

+# Zero-Component Nostalgia

-<blurb>I took the chore upon myself to emulate the quirky Ricoh 2A03 APU from the Nintendo Entertainment System on an ESP32, playing analog audio channels over <a href="https://en.wikipedia.org/wiki/Delta-sigma_modulation">delta sigma modulation</a> with nothing but a speaker and some wires.
-The resulting Cartridge Arduino Library can read .VGM files, which describe the timing of changes to the registers of an APU.</blurb>
+I took the chore upon myself to emulate the quirky Ricoh 2A03 APU from the Nintendo Entertainment System on an ESP32, playing analog audio channels over [delta sigma modulation](https://en.wikipedia.org/wiki/Delta-sigma_modulation) with nothing but a speaker and some wires.

+The resulting Cartridge Arduino Library can read .VGM files stored as uint8_t arrays in memory, which describe the timing of changes to the registers of an APU.
+Included is a Python script for converting .vgz files to C arrays.

 --------------------------------------------